 Casting Crowns, Waiting On The Night To Fall

-So how’s that all unfolding, hmmm?
-Then we go from the ridiculous to the sublime.
+We go from the ridiculous to the sublime.
 Over at David Warren’s site “Essays in Idleness” we have “Hae nobis propriae sedes” Virgil, Aeneid 3 147-149 in English I think it is something like “This Will Be Our Proper Place“, but I’m no scholar so I may have missed the mark on that.

 Anyway, David is a beautiful writer and I enjoy his insight.
 Here is the text in full or just go and read his stuff at his own site, it would certainly be worth one’s time.